On This Page

 |---|---|

-Savings per bi-month: ₹1,780 (₹2,540 minus ₹760).
-That is ₹10,680 saved per year — and this does not account for further savings from net metering export credits.
+Savings per bi-month: ₹2,139 (₹2,768 minus ₹629).
+That is ₹12,834 saved per year — and this does not include further savings from net metering export credits.
+Two compounding wins: Tier 1 subsidy restored + the ₹8.40 slab eliminated.
 Check your specific savings with our solar calculator.

 Domestic consumers can reduce upfront cost further through the PM Surya Ghar subsidy of up to ₹78,000 for systems up to 3 kW, or by financing through a solar loan at 8–9% interest — making the monthly EMI lower than the EB bill savings from day one.